Working with Plots

 If you want to see the plot results on a scale that is more applicable to your application, you can change the Time Units of the plot.
 These units apply to all of the data signals on the current plot and data signals that are sourced from overlapped plots.

 For more information about data signals, see Controller Motion Signals.
-For more information about units, see Distance, Velocity, and Acceleration Units on the Motion Setup Functions page.
+For more information about units, see Position, Velocity, and Acceleration Units on the Motion Setup Functions page.

 Interacting with the Plot